Houston, TX · Regional Report

 The Bigger Picture

-Houston should be understood not only as a place that runs on energy, but as a place that increasingly depends on a workforce able to deploy and sustain complex industrial systems at enormous scale.
+Houston should be understood not only as a place that runs on energy, but as a Gulf Coast industrial corridor that increasingly depends on a workforce able to deploy and sustain complex systems at enormous scale — from refineries and fabrication facilities to shipyards and defense maritime operations.

-The region's economic strength is tied not just to commodity production, but to the continuous execution that keeps refineries, fabrication facilities, aerospace operations, and advanced manufacturing plants running.
+The region's economic strength is tied not just to commodity production, but to the continuous execution that keeps refineries, fabrication facilities, aerospace operations, marine repair yards, and advanced manufacturing plants running across the Houston–Galveston–Port Arthur corridor.

-Even the ~52,900 core technician count is conservative; the broader advanced-industry operating workforce is materially larger once production operators, process roles, facilities support, and employer-specific technician titles are included across Houston's industrial base.
+Even the ~52,900 core technician count is conservative; the broader advanced-industry operating workforce is materially larger once production operators, process roles, marine and port support, facilities maintenance, and employer-specific technician titles are included across Houston's industrial base.

 HOU Technician Roundtable